maximumkaiser/space_bot.py/README.md

 2. motivate you with a quote
 3. do a coinflip
 4. give info about the server
-5. give info about a user in the server
+5. give info about a user on the server
-6. play a minigame of remember the emoji
+6. play a minigame of Remember the emoji
-7. send the daily picture from NASA(create a API key incase you are forking this)
+7. send the daily picture from NASA(create a API key in case you are forking this)
+8. tell jokes, dad jokes, and dark humor
+9. convert the time from one timezone to another
+10. convert the date from one timezone to another